xmorera/xmorera.github.io/fitfatfit/geek/Bike-Ride-Caloric-Requirements.md

 ![](./images/calories_per_hour_burned_fzp.png)

-I uploaded the table to both ChatGPT and Gemini and asked it to create a formula to make the calculations.
+I used a bit of help from both ChatGPT and Gemini and asked it to create a formula to make the calculations.
+I wanted to test how they both could recognize values in a table and pair program with me.

 Let's test both results.
 These are the formulas it created: